Labelbox raises $25 million to grow its data-labeling platform for AI model training

 Data annotation startups that raised funding recently include CloudFactory and Alegion.

 Labelboxx has now raised $39 million to date, including a $10 million series A in April 2019.
-Andreessen Horowitz general partner Andy Levine will join the board as part of the latest round.
+Andreessen Horowitz general partner Peter Levine will join the board as part of the latest round.

 The company was founded in 2018 and is based in San Francisco, with 30 employees.